-Dr. Kirsten Delegard is one of the co-founders of the award-winning Mapping Prejudice Project.
-The team behind this effort was inspired by a desire to use history to show how contemporary racial inequalities have been deliberately constructed over many decades.
-Rooted in public history, it grew into a cuttingedge geospatial research project that uses digital tools to open up new avenues for policy making, scholarship, and community dialogue.
+Kirsten Delegard 2023-2026 Mapping Prejudice Project, University of Minnesota Libraries for policy making, scholarship, and community dialogue.
 A third-generation Minneapolitan, Delegard trained originally as a women's historian and explored the history of women and politics in her early research.
 More recently she has devoted her energy to public history and unearthing the complex past of her hometown.
 This focus led to Mapping Prejudice and the Historyapolis Project, which Delegard also founded.